 The Instrument sections contains settings related to your musical instrument:

 The type of instrument you want to find chords for.
 You can choose between the pre-defined instrument types Guitar, Ukulele, and Mandolin, and the user-defined Custom instrument type.

-How your instrument is tuned.
-For each instrument type, there is one or more pre-defined tunings, and the last entry lets you define a custom tuning.
+For each of the the pre-defined instrument types, there is one or more pre-defined tunings, and the last entry lets you define a custom tuning.
 For the Custom instrument type, there is only a custom tuning.
 When the custom tuning is selected, the pitch of each string can be adjusted in steps of one semitone by pressing theand buttons.

 If you have selected Guitar as the instrument type, you can choose between several different guitar sounds for playing back the chords: a Nylon Acoustic, Steel Acoustic, Clean Electric, or Distortion Electric guitar.
 For the ukulele and mandolin, only a single sound per instrument is available.
 For the Custom instrument type, you can choose any of the available instrument sounds.

 Set this to the number of frets of your instrument, or if you never use the highest frets, you can set it to the number of frets you actually want to use so that Chordopia won't show voicings using higher frets.

 By default, Chordopia prefers voicings where the strings are unfretted (open chords) or fretted on low-numbered frets (near the nut).
-If you like to play higher up on the neck, you can change this setting to a fret number of your choice, and Chordopia will list voicings near that fret first.
+If you like to play higher up on the neck, you can change this setting to a fret number of your choice, and Chordopia will prioritize voicings near that fret.